 This must be requested by you through the consular section of your home country’s embassy in Washington, D.C.
-They must directly send such statement to Waiver Review Division.
-They can not provide it to you so that you can send it to Waiver Review Division yourself.
+They must directly send such a statement to the Waiver Review Division.
+They can not provide it to you so that you can send it to the Waiver Review Division yourself.

 Once you complete the online application (DS-2035), you will have a waiver case number.
 At that time, you can request the No Objection Statement.

-No Objection Statement states that they do not object to your two-year foreign residence requirement being waived, you converting to another non-immigrant status, or adjusting to permanent residence status.
+A No Objection Statement states that they do not object to your two-year foreign residence requirement being waived, you converting to another non-immigrant status, or adjusting to a permanent residence status.

 If your are unable to get the No Objection Statement for you, or they will not issue one or has objections, you may apply for a waiver under one of the other bases if it applies to your situation.
 If no other bases apply to you, you must fulfill the two-year home-country physical-presence requirement.

 We are sorry that this post was not useful for you!

 Tell us how we can improve this post?